stormid/components/packages/cookie-banner/README.md

 Renders a cookie banner and a consent form based on configuration settings, and conditionally invokes cookie-reliant functionality based on user consent.

-Optionally send anonymous [predefined cookie banner and consent form interaction measurements](./measurements.md) to a specified Google Analytics using the Google Measurement API.

 ---

 ## Usage